smithWEBtek/swt-v3/db/posts/007-habits.md

   You will forget how you created some things.
 You will actually temporarily forget how you coded some things and you will marvel that the code you pushed up, is actually yours.
 It doesn't have to be a ton of info, but at least capture the little tidbits about configuration, or how a Gem behaves, or error messages you battled.
 Help the Universe by capturing this stuff, and it will also become great blog meat (yes, I said it: "blog meat").
 So, write little summaries of your projects, start with editing README files.

 ### 3. Create your own glossary or bookmarks folder to capture the deluge of information for now and future
   I have a huge list of bookmarks.
 It is not highly organized but at least I have a way to quickly capture ideas that I encounter, and I try to put them in folders where I can find them in the future.
 I will be turning a portion of my site into a curation / library / wiki of all the stuff I've collected.
-I got this idea from a great developer, David Wilkerson.
-He taught a class where he encouraged the building of your own glossary from day 1.
+I got this idea from a great teacher who encouraged the building of your own glossary from day one.

   In my case, I am building a little factory like this: